m0ru/bak/04_solution.md

 **single**(!) action to be dispatched and thus passed as input to the reducer-function.

-If you want to **add new action-creators** do so by adding to the `actionHierarchy`-object in `actions.js`. <!-- TODO reword. this thesis isn't for colleagues working on the same code-base -->
-From that two objects are generated at the moment:
+All actions are declared in the `actionHierarchy`-object in `action.js`.
+From that two objects are generated:

 * `actionTypes`, which contains string-constants (e.g.  `actionTypes.drafts.change.title === 'drafts.change.title'`)
 * `actionCreators`, which houses the action creators.
 For the sake of injecting them with ng-redux, they are organised with `__` as separator (e.g.